Bernullys/cs50_sql/README.md

 Lecture 5 - Optimizing.

-    SqLite has a command .time on that enables us to time our queries.
+    SqLite has a command .timer on that enable us to time our queries.
-    To find the size of a database on the terminal, we can use a Unix command: du -b databas_name.db
+    To find the size of a database on the terminal, we can use a Unix command: du -b database_name.db

     Index.
         The same way that textbooks often have an index, databases tables can have an index as well.